rafaelbeckel/test-c-rust-wasm/README.md

 6. [Rust Bindgen (WIP)](crates/6_rust_bindgen/)

-   - For projects that already use [Rust Bindgen](https://rust-lang.github.io/rust-bindgen/), which is the recommended way to interact with C code from Rus
+   - For projects that already use [Rust Bindgen](https://rust-lang.github.io/rust-bindgen/), which is the recommended way to interact with C code from Rust

 ## Future plans